 Inclusive Legislatures for Gender-Responsive Policies (ILGRP)

-More specifically, ILGRP will enhance the capacity of the three parliaments to:
+More specifically, ILGRP aims at enhancing the capacity of the three parliaments to

 • formulate and operationalize detailed gender-responsive institutional strategies and plans,